napalm-automation/napalm/docs/YANG/translators.rst

 Translators
 ^^^^^^^^^^^

-Translators are responsible of transforming a model into native configuration.
+Translators are responsible for transforming a model into native configuration.

 Special fields
 ==============